hacstac/Notes/_posts/2020-09-15-MicroK8s-Installation-Guide.md

 ### Part - 1: Setup RaspberryPIs

-- Use Raspberry PI Imager (Recommanded) or Etcher to boot ubuntu 20.4 64Bit on SD Card
+- Use Raspberry PI Imager (Recommended) or Etcher to boot ubuntu 20.4 64Bit on SD Card
-- When Imager flashes the OS in the SD Card open the boot drive and create a file name `ssh` (Without any extension).
+- When Imager flashes the OS in the SD Card, open the boot drive and create a file name `ssh` (Without any extension).
 - Boot your Rasps
-- Check the rasp IP from your router or use nmap to network scan like this : `nmap -sP 192.168.0.0/24`
+- Check the rasp IP from your router or use Nmap to network scan like this: `nmap -sP 192.168.0.0/24`
-- ssh to rasps ( Ex: ssh ubuntu@10.0.1.49 )
+- SSH to rasps ( Ex: ssh ubuntu@10.0.1.49 )
 - Default username : `ubuntu` & default password : `ubuntu`
-- Do all the basics things you always do with your rasps like setup static IP, setup dotfiles and other stuff.
+- Do all the basics things you always do with your rasps like setup static IP, setup dotfiles, and other stuff.

 ### Part - 2: Setup MicroK8s

 Microk8s provides a single command installation of the latest Kubernetes release on a local machine for development and testing.
-Setup is quick, fast (~30 sec) and supports many plugins including Istio with a single command.
+Setup is quick, fast (~30 sec), and supports many plugins, including Istio, with a single command.
 Since K8s is not the easiest thing to get started with, having a tool that would make it easy for you to get going is very desirable.

 microk8s is strictly for Linux.
 There is no VM involved.
 It is distributed and runs as a snap — a pre-packaged application (similar to a Docker container).
-Snaps can be used on all major Linux distributions, including Ubuntu, Linux Mint, Debian and Fedora.
+Snaps can be used on all major Linux distributions, including Ubuntu, Linux Mint, Debian, and Fedora.

 #### A. Setup Docker and Do Some Other Tweaks Before Installing Kubernetes

 It is not a surprise we are going to use Docker Engine for the container runtime.
-Despite there are alternatives in rkt, cri-o and others.
-However, at a closer look, we can see Kubernetes uses containerd.
-We use docker because it is most famous conatiner system and quite easy to deploy.
+Despite there are alternatives in rkt, cri-o, and others.
+However, at a closer look, we can see Kubernetes uses containers.
+We use docker because it is the most famous container system and relatively easy to deploy.

 ```bash
 # Do this on all of your nodes ( Rasps )